gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ### Input Offset Voltage (Vio)

 The _input offset voltage_ `\(V_{IO}\)` is the voltage difference between the two input pins.
 It is a DC measurement parameter.
-In an ideal op-amp, the two inputs are always at the same potential, and so the input offset voltage is 0V.
+In an ideal op-amp, the two inputs are always at the same potential, and so the input offset voltage is always 0V.
 However, real-world op-amps always have some differences in the internal components that make up the op-amps, and thus the inputs are not perfectly identical.
 For general purpose op-amps, this input offset voltage is somewhere between 0.1-15mV.

 For example, the LM324 has a typical input offset voltage of 2mV and a maximum of 3mV, at `\(T_A = 25°C\)`[^ti-lm234-datasheet].
+"Low" input offset voltage op-amps will have a `\(V_{IO}\)` in the range of 50-200uV.
+For example, the OPAx196 family of op-amps has a max. `\(V_{IO}: 100uV\)`[^ti-opax196-datasheet].

 A non-zero input offset voltage results in gain errors between the input and output of a op-amp.